kot-1999/BE-express/README.md

 ### Running the Application
 To run the application you need to create:
 - `.env`: for local running with `npm run start`
-- `.env.development`: for running application in docker in development mode with `npm run docker:dev`
+- `.env.development`: for running application in docker in development mode with `npm run docker:dev` or `docker compose --env-file .env.development --profile dev up`
-- `.env.test`: to run the application in a test mode `npm run docker:test`
+- `.env.test`: to run the application in a test mode `npm run docker:test` or `docker compose --env-file .env.test --profile test up`

 **NOTE**: there is a `.env.template` file which can be used to run application in docker in development mode.
 In spite of that some variables are unavailable, those are initialized with `null`